What are cookies?

 In just a few clicks, you can take a trial of Norton Security Premium – free for 30 days.

 A computer “cookie” is more formally known as an HTTP cookie, a web cookie, an Internet cookie or a browser cookie.
 The name is a shorter version of “magic cookie,” which is a term for a packet of data that a computer receives and then sends back without changing or altering it.

 No matter what it’s called, a computer cookie consists of information.
 When you visit a website, the website sends the cookie to your computer.
 Your computer stores it in a file located inside your web browser.
 (To help you find it, this file is often called “Cookies.”)

 Different types of cookies keep track of different activities.
 Session cookies are used only when a person is actively navigating a website; once you leave the site, the session cookie disappears.
 Tracking cookies may be used to create long-term records of multiple visits to the same site.
 Authentication cookies track whether a user is logged in, and if so, under what name.

 Under normal circumstances, cookies cannot transfer viruses or malware to your computer.
 Because the data in a cookie doesn’t change when it travels back and forth, it has no way to affect how your computer runs.

-Here’s how to manage your cookies in order to protect your online activity from prying eyes:
+Here’s how to find and manage your cookies in order to protect your privacy online:

-Banning all cookies makes some websites difficult or impossible to navigate.
+Banning all browser cookies could make some websites difficult to navigate.
 However, a setting that controls or limits third-party and tracking cookies can help protect your privacy while still making it possible to shop online and carry out similar activities.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.